noiseprotocol/noise_spec/noise.md

       <- e, dhee

 Pre-messages are shown as descriptors prior to the delimiter "\-\-\-\-\-\-".
-These messages aren't sent as part of the protocol proper, but are only used for their side-effect of calling `MixHash()`.
+These messages aren't sent but are only used for their side-effect of calling `MixHash()`.

 The following pattern describes a handshake where the initiator has pre-knowledge of the responder's static public key, and performs a DH with the